 - Tyndale welcomes applications from graduates of home-based schools and from other unaccredited and/or non-traditional secondary education programs.
 Candidates who are unable to present province/state-examined matriculation subjects are evaluated individually in order to gauge readiness for university-level studies. - Applicants should submit SAT or ACT scores to be considered for admission.
-Tyndale's admission requirements are a minimum ACT score of 20 or a minimum combined SAT score of 950 for tests taken before March 2005; the new test score requirement is 1420.
+In order to be considered, students must score a minimum combined SAT score of 1420 (for test taken before March 2005, a minimum score of 950 is required) or a minimum ACT score of 20.
 Applicants must also provide an educational background chart (including a list of courses taken and textbooks required for each course) to serve as a transcript.